CameronWD/Restful-Motoracing-API/README.md

 ## Why PostgreSQL?
 ### R3 - Why have you chosen this database system.
 What are the drawbacks compared to others?

+The choice of a Relational Database Management System (RDBMS) for this application is most suitable due to the intrinsically relational nature of the data that will be stored.
+Racing data, which is composed of interconnected entities such as drivers, races, teams, circuits, and results, can be effectively modeled and managed within a relational database structure.
+An RDBMS, such as PostgreSQL, provides strong ACID compliance ensuring reliable transactions and maintaining data integrity.

+PostgreSQL stands out among RDBMS options and has been chosen for this project.
+Its robustness, reliability, and ability to handle a vast amount of interconnected data make it an ideal choice.
+The popularity of PostgreSQL among developers leads to it being well documented, easing troubleshooting.
+It also boasts strong community support, enhancing its appeal due to the greater ability to find resources.

+Key features of PostgreSQL include its ability to efficiently process complex queries, which is essential for detailed analyses of race results.
+It's also extensible, enabling the addition of various functionalities and creating custom functions and data types.
+This flexibility allows it to cater to a wide range of use cases.
+Furthermore, PostgreSQL’s ACID compliance underscores the integrity and consistency of data transactions.

+However, potential drawbacks should be considered.
+When compared to some other RDBMS, PostgreSQL exhibits slower read speeds.
+There may also be a steep learning curve during initial setup due to its complexity.
+Lastly, being an open-source system managed by multiple communities, PostgreSQL can occasionally present compatibility issues with certain setups.

+In conclusion, despite its limitations, PostgreSQL benefits of robustness, ACID compliance, complex query handling, extensibility provide a compelling case for it to be used for this project.
+It aligns well with the nature of the data used for this case and makes it a great choice for this application.

+# Attached image of databases for this project with seeded data
 ## ORM
 ### R4 - Identify and discuss the key functionalities and benefits of an ORM